Stand by Me (film): Filming

-The scene where Teddy tries to dodge a train was filmed on McCloud River Railroad 19.
+The scene in which Teddy tries to dodge a train was filmed using McCloud River Railroad No. 19 on the Oregon, Pacific and Eastern Railway right-of-way; both the locomotive and the railway were also used in the filming of Emperor of the North Pole.

 The scene where the boys outrace a steam engine across an 80 ft trestle was filmed above Lake Britton Reservoir near McArthur-Burney Falls Memorial State Park on the McCloud River Railroad in northeastern California.
 That scene took a full week to shoot, and it required the use of four small adult female stunt doubles with closely cropped hair who were made up to look like the film's protagonists.
 Plywood planks were laid across the ties to provide a safer surface on which the stunt doubles could run.
 The film crew even brought a brand-new camera for use in the shot, only for it to jam between the rails on the first shot.
-As of 2016, the locomotive used for the scene--McCloud Railway 25--remained in daily operation for excursion service on the Oregon Coast Scenic Railroad.
+As of 2016, the locomotive used for the scene—McCloud Railway 25—remained in daily operation for excursion service on the Oregon Coast Scenic Railroad.
 Telephoto compression was used to make the train appear much closer than it actually was.
 The actors did not feel a sense of danger until Reiner threatened them by saying, "You see those guys?
 They don't want to push that dolly down the track anymore.
 And the reason they're getting tired is because of you...
 I told them if they weren't worried that the train was going to kill them, then they should worry that I was going to.
 And that's when they ran."

-At Reiner's insistence, the cigarettes smoked by the child actors in the film were made of cabbage leaves.
+At Reiner's insistence, the cigarettes smoked by the child actors in the film contained cabbage leaves instead of tobacco.